Venustiano Carranza: Governor of Coahuila, 1911–1913

 Carranza returned to Coahuila to serve as governor, shortly holding elections in August 1911, which he won handily.
 Because of Carranza's support in his opposition to Díaz, Madero gave him free rein over Coahuila.
 As governor Carranza began a wide-ranging program of reform, including the judiciary, the legal code, and tax laws.
 He introduced regulations to bring safety in the workplace, to prevent mining accidents, to rein in abusive practices at company stores, to break up commercial monopolies, to combat alcoholism, and to rein in gambling and prostitution.
 He also made large investments in education, which he saw as the key to societal development.

 An important step Carranza took was to create an independent state militia, under the control of the governor, which could put down rebellions and ensure a level of state autonomy from the central government.
 The relationship between Carranza and Madero began deteriorating.
 Carranza had joined with Madero only when Díaz sent his mentor Reyes out of the country.
 Madero was suspicious of his loyalty.
 Carranza had already opposed Madero's signing of the Treaty of Ciudad Juárez to have an interim presidency.
 Once Madero was inaugurated president following the October election, Carranza criticized Madero for being a weak and ineffectual as president.
 Madero in turn accused Carranza of being spiteful and authoritarian.
 Carranza believed that there would soon be an uprising against Madero. so he formed alliances with other Liberal governors: Pablo González Garza, Governor of San Luis Potosí; Alberto Fuentes Dávila, Governor of Aguascalientes; and Abraham González, Governor of Chihuahua.

 Carranza was not surprised in February 1913 when Reyes, Victoriano Huerta, and Félix Díaz, Porfirio Díaz's nephew, backed by the U.S. Ambassador Henry Lane Wilson, overthrew Madero during La decena trágica (the Ten Tragic Days) of fighting in the capital.
 Reyes was killed during the fighting in Mexico City.
 With his mentor dead, Carranza was not sure of his own next steps.
 There is evidence that Carranza negotiated with Huerta immediately after the coup, but no agreement was reached.

 Primer Jefe of the Constitutionalist Army, 1913–1914

 Carranza declared himself in rebellion against the government installed by the coup.
 Carranza's declaration against Huerta was a decisive stand.
 He had political legitimacy as a state governor, a modest record of state reform, popular support in his state, and an able politician, forging alliances to create a broad northern coalition against Huerta.
 It came to be known as the Constitutionalists, taking their name for the defense of the liberal Constitution of 1857.
-He was both the titular leader of the movement, as well as the actually leader in many circumstances.
+He was both the titular leader of the movement, as well as the actual leader in many circumstances.